 Have no detected or known malfunction(s) that would affect the battery SOH parameter accuracy.
 CARB may repair a vehicle with a detected or known malfunction, operate the vehicle in a manner consistent with the manufacturer’s instructions to consumers, sufficient to update the SOH parameter, and then include the vehicle in the test sample group if the Executive Officer, on a case-by-case basis and using good engineering judgment, determines that such action is reasonably necessary.
 The decision to repair a vehicle imposes no additional responsibilities on the manufacturer and is undertaken solely by CARB for assessing compliance.

-Have not been tampered with or equipped with add-on or modified parts that would cause the vehicles not to comply with the battery SOH accuracy requirements of CCR, title 13, section 1962.5.
+Have not been tampered with or equipped with add-on or modified parts that would cause the vehicles not to comply with the battery SOH accuracy requirements of CCR, title 13, section 1962.5, as determined through application of good engineering judgment.

-Have not had any portion of the battery pack replaced with non-OEM replacement parts.
+Have not had any portion of the battery pack replaced with non-original equipment replacement parts.

 Have mileage and age that are less than or equal to useful life for the subject vehicles.